-The region has a mix of cities, towns, and villages, with the cities of Chester and Warrington being the largest urban centres.
-Other notable towns include Crewe, Ellesmere Port, Nantwich, Winsford and Wilmslow.
+The region has a mix of cities, towns, and villages, with Chester and Warrington being the largest urban centres.
+Other notable towns include Crewe, Ellesmere Port, Nantwich, Northwich, Winsford and Wilmslow.
 There are pockets of deprivation in some areas, particularly in the larger urban centres.
-The College serves major concentrations of population with main campuses in Chester (Cheshire West and Chester), Crewe (Cheshire East) and Ellesmere Port (Cheshire West and Chester).
-The College is highly responsive to the needs of its communities, with the highest levels of recruitment coming from the areas with greatest need.
+The College is located in a densely populated area, with main Campuses in Chester (Cheshire West and Chester), Crewe (Cheshire East) and Ellesmere Port (Cheshire West and Chester).
+The College is highly responsive to the needs of its communities, with the highest levels of recruitment coming from the areas with the greatest need.